jweissman/orsino/docs/mm.md

 - **Earth Affinity** (Resistant to bludgeoning damage.
 Immune to stun effects.)<br/>50% resistance to Bludgeoning, Immunity to Stun, 100% vulnerability to Lightning<br/>

 ###  Sand Sprite
-_Guardian Elemental from the plane of sand, 534 years old.
-They are of slim build with no hair, dark eyes and an unreadable disposition._
+_Wandering Elemental from the plane of sand, 298 years old.
+They are of average build with matted hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|